 The Pre-release Substance Abuse Program (PRSAP) and Pre-release Therapeutic Community (PRTC) Program are intensive six-month programs based on the principles of a therapeutic community.
-They are intended for incarcerated offenders with serious risk related to substance abuse, chemical dependency or criminal ideology.
+They are intended for incarcerated offenders with serious risk related to use disorders or criminal ideology.
 Offenders are placed in the program based on a vote by the BPP.
 The PRTC is a coordinated effort between RPD, WSD and the PD.